Coyote Vulnerability to Several Management Techniques

 This research was sponsored by the U.S. Fish and Wildlife Service (through the Predator Ecology and Behavior Project) and the Caesar Kleberg Wildlife Research Institute, with generous assistance from other projects at the Denver Wildlife Research Center. the Texas Animal Damage Control Program, Texas A&I University, and Utah State University.

-Knowlton, Frederick; Windberg, Lamer A.; and Wahlgren, Cram E., "Coyote Vulnerability to Several Management Techniques" (1985).
+Knowlton, Frederick F.; Windberg, Lamer A.; and Wahlgren, Cram E., "Coyote Vulnerability to Several Management Techniques" (1985).
 Wildland Resources Faculty Publications.
 Paper 1606.